 Some species have seasonal breeding patterns, while others breed continuously all year long, with up to half a dozen generations per year.

-Organic Control Methods
+Organic Control Methods for Cutworms

 Cutworms can cause devastating damage in the garden, but fortunately, they aren’t difficult to control.
 That’s especially true if you use a multi-pronged approach.

 Try combining a few cultural, physical, and biological control methods for the best chance at success.

 Keep your gardens clean to deny the worms a place to hide.
 That means removing weeds and any dead plant material.